-William Rogers is a senior research fellow in the Center for Economics and the Environment and an associate professor of economics in Lindenwood’s Plaster School of Business and Entrepreneurship.
+William Rogers, Ph.D., is a Senior Research Fellow in the Center for Economics and the Environment and an Associate Professor of Economics in Lindenwood’s Plaster School of Business & Entrepreneurship.
 Rogers joined Lindenwood in 2016, having been on the economics faculty at the University of Missouri at St. Louis since 2004.

-Dr. Rogers received his BA in International Economics from Hastings College (1999) and his MA and PhD from Colorado State University (2001, 2004).
+Dr. Rogers received his Bachelor of Arts in International Economics from Hastings College (1999) and his Master of Arts and Ph.D. from Colorado State University (2001, 2004).